SocialCodeInc/ssh-ecs-run-task/README.md

 # ssh-ecs-run-task
-**ssh-ecs-run-task** solves these problems for you, giving you your own **interactive **container running on an instance in your cluster by combining the power ssh, an existing Task and **your command**
+**ssh-ecs-run-task** solves these problems for you, giving you your own **interactive** container running on an instance in your cluster by combining the power ssh, an existing Task and **your command**

 ![ssh-run-ecs-task](images/task+command+on+ecs.medium.png)

 **ssh-ecs-run-task** uses ssh to give you an interative terminal session into a container running your command on an EC2 instance.
 You can use this to run a django admin shell, or a mysql client, or even a bash shell.
-You can start by choosing an existing TaskDefinition already defined to run on your cluster to pick the right version of the right Docker image, and copy all the environment settings, mounted volumes, containers, and **add your own command to run**
+You can start by choosing an existing TaskDefinition already defined to run on your cluster to pick the right version of the right Docker image, and copy all the environment settings, mounted volumes, containers, and **add your own command to run**.

-The ssh-ecs-run-task script takes the given task; queries ECS to determine its containers, environment, volumes and image; ssh's to a randomly chosen instance in the cluster and runs the your command in a new container.
+**ssh-ecs-run-task** takes the given task; queries ECS to determine its containers, environment, volumes and image; ssh's to a randomly chosen instance in the cluster and runs the your command in a new container.

 For example, suppose we would like an interactive bash shell to run on our user-registration-service on the alpha cluster.
 Under ECS, we already have a TaskDefinition **ecscompose-user-registration-service--alpha** to run that service, so lets use that as our starting point or template.
 (Or you can create a new TaskDefinition for admin stuff)